Instructions for completing this course

 Purpose / Goal Of This Activity:

-The goal of this program is to present the designated infection control program manager in an ambulatory surgical center (ASC) with the knowledge, resources and tools sufficient to perform an Infection Control Risk Assessment; and to use the information gathered to create an Infection Control Plan for the ASC.
+Upon completion of this training activity, the designated infection control program coordinator at an ambulatory surgical center (ASC), will gain the knowledge, resources and tools sufficient to perform an Infection Control Risk Assessment.
+The coordinator will additionally acquire the skill to use the information gathered through this assessment to prioritize infection control risks and create an Infection Control Plan for the ASC.

 Upon completion of this activity, the participant will be able to: